|

 provide an excellent opportunity to study issues that are important to the trucking

 industry in a highly controlled and cost effective manner.
-The PAVE Research Institute
+The PAVE Research

-provides vendors with the opportunity to affordably evaluate new technologies while
+Program provides vendors with the opportunity to affordably evaluate new technologies while

 simultaneously providing fleets with reliable and unbiased performance data.
 Trucking